sukritishuk/ML_ZoomCamp_Capstone_Project/README.md

 * **Setting up the validation framework** - Firstly, I split the dataset into training, validation and testing subsets in the ratio of 60:20:20.
 Then, I defined the feature matrix containing all the factor columns and defined the 'PERSON_INJURY' column as the target variable.
 I also ensured that the target column was removed from each of the 3 data subsets.

 * **Model Selection & Evaluation** - Once the data was split and pre-processed for machine learning algorithms I implemented different models by training them on the full_train set and made predictions on the validation set.
-The models were then evaluated using Classification metrics like roc_auc_score, confusion_matrix, classification_report etc. to compare their performances.
+The models were then evaluated using Classification metrics like **roc_auc_score, confusion_matrix, classification_report etc**. to compare their performances.

 Following were the different modelling algorithms I used in this project: